GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 ### Can Manifest V3 extensions use blocking Web Request?  {: #when-use-blocking-webrequest }

-The blocking version of the [Web Request API][api-webrequest] exists in Manifest V3, but it can only be used by extensions that are force-installed using Chrome's Enterprise Policies:
+The blocking version of the [Web Request API][api-webrequest] exists in Manifest V3, but it can only be used by extensions that are force-installed using Chrome's enterprise policies:
 [ExtensionSettings][enterprise-settings], [ExtensionInstallForcelist][enterprise-force-list].

 Extensions meant to be used by the general public must now use [Declarative Net